 –2 Peter 3:1-9

-These words were so encouraging to me then, I knew that I had those things, which meant I was still growing, even if He was quiet, and things felt like they were at a standstill.
+These words were so encouraging to me then; I knew that I had those things, which meant I was still growing, even if He was quiet, and things felt as if they were at a standstill.
 I was writing when I felt lead to write, though it was nothing like this whirlwind season has been.
 When I finally knew where God wanted me, I was ecstatic!
 The floodgates opened, and I began writing up a storm.
 I haven’t looked back.

 This season I’ve learned to communicate with my Father in heaven better; He’s taught me to “fly” come rain or shine, through turbulence; through strong winds, and through storms.
 I’ve been encouraged time and time again to trust Him, and I’ve gone toe to toe, and head to head, with fear.
 (With His help those battles were won by the way.)
 My health was a battle; my hopes soared, then faltered, but my hope took flight once again.

 I’ve made new friends and family in Christ, and God has even restored a friendship that I never dreamed would be brought back to life again.
 Why do I doubt?
 He not only brings things to life, they can also be born again.